prycey/orbit2/README.md

 * Home/stream
     * Users can send messages that only broadcast to users in a certain radius
     * Users Messages have  types inquires, items, trades, revision help, study budy request
-* All Messages and items
-    * Users can send messages that only broadcast to users in a certain radius
-    * Users Messages have  types inquires, items, trades, revision help, study budy request
 * Individual item selected
+   * Users can add comments to individual posts
+* Map
+   * Users can see comments